Key Revenue Indicators Overview

 Blue is positive Yellow is caution Red is negative

 The ad valorem tax revenues are derived from taxes levied on real property, personal property and state assessed utilities.
-This is one of the largest revenue sources for the City of Topeka, with ad valorem taxes levied for 3 City funds.
-Property tax collections for 2018 year to date are $23,287,681, which is a 3.50% increase over the 2017 collections of $22,501,261.
+This is one of the largest revenue sources for the City of Topeka, with ad valorem taxes levied for the General, Debt Service and Special Liability Funds.
+Property tax collections for 2019 year to date are $23,173,215, which is a -0.5% decrease from the 2018 collections of $23,287,681.
 The City receives property tax allocations from the County primarily twice a year in January and July with a smaller allocation in the fall.

 The City of Topeka receives two sales taxes for direct operations: a city wide 1 cent sales tax for general purposes and a 1/2 cent sales tax set aside for existing street improvements.
-Total sales tax collections for 2018 year to date are $3,896,169, which is a 0.87% increase over the 2017 collections of $3,862,441.
+Total sales tax collections for 2019 year to date are $3,900,487, which is a 0.1% increase from the 2018 collections of $3,896,169.
 The City receives monthly disbursements from the State of Kansas, these allocations have a two month lag compared to when they are collected versus when the City receives them.

-These revenues are based on agreements between the City and local utilities.
-Generally, these agreements are long term and result in payments to the City of 5-6% of utility revenues.
+Franchise Fee revenue is based on agreements between the City and local utilities.
+Generally, these agreements are long term and result in payments to the City of 5-6% of a utility company's revenues.
 All franchise fee revenues are credited to the General Fund.
-Sources of franchise fees tend to be volatile, based on the weather, commodity pricing and utility rates.
-Franchise fee collections are down -5.41% in 2018 with collections of $1,054,561, compared to 2017 collections of $1,114,900.
+Franchise fee revenues tend to be volatile as they are based on the weather, commodity pricing and utility rates.
+Franchise Fees collections for 2019 year to date are $779,763, which is a -26.1% decrease from the 2018 collections of $1,054,561.